puppetlabs/puppet-specifications/language/resource-api/README.md

 end
 ```

 When a resource is marked with `noop => true`, either locally or through a global flag, the standard runtime will produce the default change report with a `noop` flag set.
 In some cases, an implementation provides additional information, for example commands that would get executed, or requires additional evaluation before determining the effective changes, for example the `exec`'s `onlyif` attribute.
-The resource type specifies the `noop_handler` feature to have `set` called for all resources, even those flagged with `noop`.
+The resource type specifies the `supports_noop` feature to have `set` called for all resources, even those flagged with `noop`.
 When the `noop` parameter is set to true, the provider must not change the system state, but only report what it would change.
 The `noop` parameter should default to `false` to allow simple runtimes to ignore this feature.

 ### Provider feature: `remote_resource`